gabisurita/gabisurita.github.io/content/documented-api.rst

-First, I'm sorry for taking too long since the last post, but I was a bit busy during the holidays and one of the things that I was most involved is this package called `cornice.ext.swagger <https://github.com/Cornices/cornice.ext.swagger>`_, which I'll explain soon.
+First, I'm sorry for taking too long since the last post, but I was a bit busy during the holidays and one of the things that I was most involved in is this package called `cornice.ext.swagger <https://github.com/Cornices/cornice.ext.swagger>`_, which I'll explain soon.

-As I mentioned on my blog post about `testing OpenAPI specification <testing-swagger-spec>`_ the OpenAPI/Swagger workflow usually assumes you are creating the specification before coding the API, but as I said before, there are many use cases where you already have a working API or just wants to start with coding ASAP anf just want to integrate the documentation later.
+As I mentioned on my blog post about `testing OpenAPI specification <testing-swagger-spec>`_ the OpenAPI/Swagger workflow usually assumes you are creating the specification before coding the API there are many use cases where you already have a working API or just wants to start with coding ASAP and just want to add the documentation later.

-Writing the specification by hand and testing it with ``Bravado`` or ``Flex``, like I did on the last post, is somehow fast approach that doesn't involving changing the API code.
+Writing the specification by hand and testing it with ``Bravado`` or ``Flex``, like I did on the last post, is somewhat fast approach that doesn't involving changing the API code.
-This makes it useful for several cases, but when working with some huge APIs, it can be tedious and lead to imprecisions on the documentation, as it becomes complicated for one or a small group of people to know all the aspects of the API.
+This makes it useful for several cases, but when working with some huge APIs, it can be tedious and lead to vagueness in the documentation, as it becomes complicated for one or a small group of people to know all the aspects of the API.

-To deal with this, a somehow different approach is to use a documentation generator, which I'll let you guess what it is.
+To deal with this, a different approach is to use a documentation generator, which I'll let you guess what it is.

 OpenAPI documentation generators
 --------------------------------

-Well, not for so long.
+Well, time's up.
 An OpenAPI documentation generator does exactly what the name suggests, it creates an OpenAPI specification directly from the API runnable code.
 But how is that possible?
-Well, there are a few things that are part of the documentation that are strictly related to the code, but as there's no free lunch, there are a few things that probably can't be extracted directly from the code, so you may need add or patch some things on the API to make it "self-documentable".
+Well, there are a few things that are part of the documentation that are derived from code, but as there's no free lunch, there are a few things that probably can't be extracted directly from the code, so you may need to add or patch some things on the API to make it "self-documentable".

-But that's enough talking lets try some examples.
+But that's enough talking -- let's try some examples.
 One cool package for building such APIs using Flask is called
 `flasgger <https://github.com/rochacbruno/flasgger>`_.
 You may install it with::